 Sir Samuel Davenport purchased section 269 of 80 acres in 1846 for £700 and laid out the Village of Beaumont in 1848.
 In 1904 he told a reporter from The Observer newspaper how he had decided on the location: “ I was always an admirer of the Mount Lofty Ranges and picked out this spot when I was riding into Adelaide from Macclesfield to attend to my Parliamentary duties.”

 Nonetheless, the opposition was steadfast and vocal and a ratepayer poll was demanded.
-In 1964 over 49% of eligible voters – an unprecedented turnout – defeated the proposal.
+In 1964 more than 49 per cent of eligible voters – an unprecedented turnout – defeated the proposal.
 Undeterred, the project was scaled down and a second poll in February 1965 asking this time for approval for a loan of £100,000 for the total cost of the project was narrowly carried.

 The pool was opened in October 1966.
 Dawn Fraser swam the inaugural lap, fulfilling a promise she had made to Mayor Bolton some years before when he befriended her in Sydney.